brkkartaloglu/myQuotes-reactApp/README.md

 # MyQuotesApp : MyQuotesApp uses Quotable API to generate random quotes; it allows you to select your favorites, post them on Twitter, also you can print/export them as PDF.
-In the search t,ab you can also search for a tag to find related quotes.
+In the search tab you can also search for a tag to find related quotes.

 I prepared this app for React Dersleri youtube channel, React Dersleri provides high-quality education resources on React in Turkish.